 On this page, users can review Wolfspeed’s Forms 10‑K and 10‑Q for comprehensive discussions of its silicon carbide business, segment information and risk factors, as well as Forms 8‑K for material events such as restructuring milestones, governance changes and financing transactions.
 Insider-related equity awards and incentive structures are described in exhibits to 8‑Ks and in proxy materials.
 Stock Titan’s interface is designed to surface key elements of these filings, and AI-powered summaries can help explain the implications of complex documents such as the reorganization-related 8‑Ks, registration statements and fresh start accounting disclosures.

-Wolfspeed, Inc. reported that its CEO and director received a new equity award in the form of restricted stock units.
-On 12/08/2025, the reporting person acquired 317,327 shares of common stock at a price of $0, reflecting a stock-based compensation grant rather than an open-market purchase.
+Wolfspeed, Inc. director Paul V. Walsh Jr. reported a new equity award in the form of restricted stock units.
+On 12/17/2025, he acquired 31,732 shares of common stock at a price of $0, reflecting a grant rather than an open-market purchase.
+Following this transaction, he beneficially owned 31,732 shares held directly.